Huluti/Coulr/README.md

 # Coulr

-Coulr is a color box to help developpers and designers.
-Currently it allows to :
+Coulr is a color box to help developers and designers.
+Currently, it allows to :

-  - select a color rgb and get the hexadecimal
+  - select a rgb color and get its hexadecimal code

+### Screenshot

+![alt tag](http://pix.toile-libre.org/upload/original/1422642289.png)

 ### Version
-0.1

-## Screenshoot

-![alt tag](http://pix.toile-libre.org/upload/original/1422642289.png)
+Coulr is currently in version 0.1

 ### Installation

 Grab [the latest deb here](https://github.com/Huluti/Coulr/releases).
-It works on Ubuntu and its derivatives
+It works on Ubuntu and its flavours.

 ### Tech

-Colour uses open source projects to work properly:
+Coulr uses open-source projects to work properly:

 * [Qt Project] - Cross-platform application and UI framework

 ### License

-MIT
+This project is under MIT licence ... so do what you want with it :)

+### Help me

+That would make me very happy you make me feedback on using the software.
+Thanks for your interest and see you soon !